Wayne F. Shovelin Scholarship

 In 2009, Duke and Dot Kimbrell made a generous donation to

 CaroMont Health Foundation in honor of Wayne F. Shovelin.
 Their gift was used to create the Wayne

-F. Shovelin Scholarship Fund, a competitive funding program for exceptional
+F. Shovelin Scholarship Fund and support a competitive scholarship program

-high school seniors pursuing careers in healthcare.
-This scholarship fund
+for exceptional high school seniors pursuing careers in healthcare.
+We

 Mr. and Mrs. Joe R. Hudson Nursing Scholarship

 Mr. and Mrs. Joe Hudson established the Hudson Scholarship in 1974, to

 support students and help staff the new CaroMont Regional Medical Center.

 Awards from this scholarship loan program are given based on organizational